sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 the page.
 If there are no marks on the page then clear the first page mark for the page.
 We tell the page breaker to extract the inserts from the copy of the page we are going to reprocess.
 Then we reprocess the page and add on the penalty we just copied.

-But if the penalty was a forced page break we reduce it to 0 so that only a full page is processed.
-This is why at the end of a book we do a double eject. _Not sure about this_
+The TeXbook describes how an output routine is called.
+If there is a penalty at the page break point, that is stored in `\outputpenalty` and a penalty in the actual list is set to 10000.
+On the other hand, if there is no penalty, then the `\outputpenalty` is set to 10000.
+Our aim to set the end of the contributions list to be the same as it was in the main contribution list, i.e. with 0 or a penalty.
+This also deals with the issue of not wanting to break pages mid paragraph, at least for the output routines.
+This also explains why this has to be done every time we use the contribution list to trigger a new output routine.

 [=c_onecol]::